solomon9892/playground/README.md

    -MAY NOT ABLE TO PROVIDE SOLUTIONS FOR CRITICAL PROBLEMS

-If my weakness doesn't matter, then you can call me for an interview, if I never meet the requirements then Im sorry, we are both unlucky.
+If my weakness doesn't matter, then you can call me for an interview, if I never meet your expectations then Im sorry, we both are unlucky.
 Thank You for your time.